 Butyrate is an endogenously produced short-chain fatty acid that plays a major role in the physiology of the colonic mucosa.
 In IBD, butyrate metabolism may be impaired, and may contribute to mucosal barrier dysfunction and inflammation.
-184,185,186 Enteric-coated sodium or calcium butyrate salts have been used with some success in IBD.
-187 In patients plus mesalazine for 6 weeks reduced disease histology and symptoms scores better than mesalazine alone.
-188 Similarly, in patients with mild-moderate UC who were poorly responding to mesalazine treatment, the addition of 921 mg butyrate and 750 mg inulin resulted in a marked improvement of symptoms and in the endoscopic appearance of mucosa.
-189 The addition of butyrate to mesalazine in active UC for 28 days resulted in 85% experiencing a significant improvement in rectal bleeding and stool frequency compared with 55% with mesalazine alone.
-The butyrate group also had an increase in their faecal butyrateproducing bacteria pool, and reduced elevated baseline Bacteroides fragilis/ Faecalibacterium prausnitzii ratio and lowered serum inflammatory biomarkers.190 In patients with CD with mild-moderate disease activity who took butyrate (4 g/day) for 4 weeks, 69% responded to treatment with 53% achieving remission.
-Further, endoscopical and histological scores significantly improved, and inflammatory biomarkers were reduced.191
+B4,185,186 Enteric-coated sodium or calcium butyrate salts have been used with some success in IBD.
+IBD.
+In patients with mild-moderate UC, butyrate (4 g/day)

+plus mesalazine for 6 weeks reduced disease histology and symptoms scores better than mesalazine alone.188 Similarly, in patients with mild-moderate UC who were poorly responding to mesalazine treatment, the addition of 921 mg butyrate and 750 mg inulin resulted in a marked improvement of symptoms and in the endoscopic appearance of mucosa.189 The addition of butyrate to mesalazine in active UC for 28 days resulted in 85% experiencing a significant improvement in rectal bleeding and stool frequency compared with 55% with mesalazine alone.
+The butyrate group also had an increase in their faecal butyrateproducing bacteria pool, and reduced elevated baseline Bacteroides fragilis/ Faecalibacterium prausnitzii ratio and lowered serum inflammatory biomarkers.
+190 In patients with CD with mild-moderate disease activity who took butyrate (4 g/day) for 4 weeks, 69% responded to treatment with 53% achieving remission.
+Further, endoscopical and histological scores significantly improved. and inflammatory biomarkers were reduced.
+191